epfl-ml4ed/meta-transfer-learning/README.md

 # meta-transfer-learning
 This repository is the official implementation of the L@S 2022 Paper entitled "Meta Transfer Learning for Early Success Prediction in MOOCs" written by [Vinitra Swamy](http://github.com/vinitra), [Mirko Marras](https://www.mirkomarras.com/), and [Tanja Käser](https://people.epfl.ch/tanja.kaeser/?lang=en).

 Experiments are located in `scripts/`, corresponding directly to the experimental methodology mentioned in the paper.
 At the beginning of each script, you will find the research question this experiment targets and a short objective statement regarding the model the script generates.
 For more information about each experiment, please reference the paper directly.
-The best behavior-only (BO), behavior-time-meta (BTM), and behavior-static-meta (BSM) models for each early prediction setting (40% and 60%) can be found in `models/`.
+The best behavior-only (`BO`), behavior-timewise-meta (`BTM`), and behavior-static-meta (`BSM`) models for each early prediction setting (40% and 60%) can be found in `models/`.
 These models can be used to warm-start downstream student performance predictions for new or ongoing courses.

 ## Usage guide